-Reports periodically on the school's policy on SEND through parent newsletters.
+• Reports as required on the school's policy on SEND through parent newsletters.

-The Head Teacher, Mr Peter Allen, has responsibility for:
+The Headteacher, Mr Peter Allen, has responsibility for:

-- The day to day management of all aspects of the school's work including provision for children with SEN and disabilities. - Keeping the Governing Body fully informed. - Working closely with the SENCo. - Fostering links between the SENCo and Inclusion Committee. - Designated Teacher for Child Protection. - Managing pupil premium and looked-after children funding. - Maintaining the school's responsibility for meeting the medical needs of pupils.
+- The day to day management of all aspects of the school's work including provision for children with SEN and disabilities. - Keeping the Governing Body fully informed. - Working closely with the SENCo. - Fostering links between the SENCo and Inclusion Committee. - Designated Safeguarding Lead. - Managing pupil premium and looked-after children funding. - Maintaining the school's responsibility for meeting the medical needs of pupils.

-The SENCo, Mrs Belinda Pettitt, working closely with the head teacher, deputy head teacher with responsibility for inclusion, senior management, class teachers and support staff:
+The SENCo, Mrs Belinda Pettitt, working closely with the Headteacher, senior management, class teachers and support staff: